 - In 2020, the total number of nonfatal U.S. construction injuries rose to 174,100.

-- You are most likely to sustain an injury if you are between the ages of 25 and 34.
+- You are most likely to sustain a construction related injury if you are between the ages of 25 and 34.

 Construction’s “Fatal Four”